cpraveen/numa/fpiter.md

 3.  $x = \half(x + \frac{a}{x})$, which is Newton method.

-Not all these fixed point iterations will converge.
+Not all these fixed point iterations may converge.

 ```{code-cell}
 a = 3.0